t0ti20/Embedded_Linux_Notes/Notes/Commands.md

 - `dd`: Convert and copy a file. (if of)
 - `od`: Display file contents in octal, decimal or hexadecimal format. (-x)
 - `fdisk`: A program for managing partition tables and partitions on a hard disk.
+- `df`: Gives an overview of the filesystem disk space usage.